- This event has passed.

 Instead, this year the Museum will be hosting a digital seminar on November 21, 2020.
 This will feature speakers, digital presentations, and conversations with Museum staff.
 While we will miss in-person conversations with attendees this year, we are excited that through the Museum’s digital tools we can still provide a special program with experts in the field and make a space for conversation about the important topic of Civil War medicine.
 The presentations will center around the theme of medical care at and after the Battle of Gettysburg.

-Tickets are $50 for Museum Members and $75 for non-members.
+Tickets are $50 for Museum Members, $75 for non-members, and $15 for students.
 Click below to get your tickets today.

 Speakers and topics for the 2020 Digital Seminar include: